Adult Programs

 Kelly Mustian Lit Chat

-Four years after Kelly Mustian's USA Today bestselling debut novel, The Girls in the Stilt House, delighted readers and started appearing on multiple "must-read" lists and earning starred reviews and garnering praise across the publishing industry, the author is set to release her much-anticipated second novel (on April 1, 2025).
-Like her first novel, this The River Knows Your Name is already gathering buzz as a tumultuous, "well-woven mystery."
+Four years after Kelly Mustian's USA Today bestselling debut novel, The Girls in the Stilt House, started appearing on "must-read" lists and earning starred reviews, the author is set to release her much-anticipated second novel on April 1, 2025.
+Like her first, The River Knows Your Name is already gathering buzz as a tumultuous and "well-woven mystery."

 Pages